GarenceWong/PokeGuess/README.md

 6. Pokemon name:
    After choosing the choices for the pokemon name be it correct or incorrect the pokemon correct name will appear at the bottom right of the page.

+7. PopUp box:
+   When players answered 20 questions a Popup box will appear with Congratulations! and display the player score, there will also be 2 buttons 1 to homepage and another to restart the game.

-This website is also made responsive, when on mobile view the homepage will not have the lottie animation.
+This website is also made responsive, when on mobile view for homepage the lottie animation will be in the middle of Pokeguess and brief description of the game.

-For the Game Page the choices will be displayed in 2 rows.
+For the Game Page the choices will be displayed in 2 rows, and the score will be move to the game interface page above the start button.

 The pokedex page will be collide to smaller layout to fit the screen resolutions.